Hellfire (2026 film)

-Hellfire is an upcoming American action-thriller film directed by Isaac Florentine and written by Richard Lowry.
-It stars Stephen Lang, Dolph Lundgren, Harvey Keitel, Scottie Thompson, Johnny Yong Bosch, Michael Sirow, Chris Mullinax, Maurice Compte, Levon Panek, Jason Scott Morgan, and Natalie Canerday.
+Hellfire is a 2026 American action-thriller film directed by Isaac Florentine and written by Richard Lowry.
+It stars Stephen Lang, Dolph Lundgren, Harvey Keitel, Scottie Thompson, Johnny Yong Bosch, Michael Sirow, Chris Mullinax, Maurice Compte, Levon Panek, Jason Scott Morgan, Carl Bailey, and Natalie Canerday.

+The film is set in 1988, and centers on a former soldier-turned drifter who arrives at a small town plagued by a ruthless crime lord, and attempts to free the place from his grasp, bonding with the daughter of a bar owner.